Skip to main content

 Cellular and molecular biology of plants and microbes is a major focus area for the department, with a large portion of our faculty engaged in this research area.

-Their projects cover a range of topics, including plant cell biology, development, and structure; plant and microbe molecular biology; biochemistry, phytochemistry, metabolomics and proteomics; genetics, genomics and systems biology; genetic engineering of plants and microbes; biotechnology and bioprocessing; and plant-microbe interactions.
+Their projects cover a range of topics, including plant cell biology, development and structure; plant and microbe molecular biology; biochemistry, phytochemistry, metabolomics and proteomics; genetics, genomics and systems biology; genetic engineering of plants and microbes; biotechnology and bioprocessing; and plant-microbe interactions.

 Ecology and Evolutionary Biology

-Our department currently has eight faculty members who focus on research in plant ecology and evolutionary biology.
+Our department currently has seven faculty members who focus on research in plant ecology and evolutionary biology.
 These faculty members are conducting research in systematics at both the molecular and morphological levels; phylogeny, biogeography, and evolution; tropical, aquatic, and community ecology; evolutionary, physiological, and global change ecology; and ecology of plant-microbe interactions.

 Research Facilities